VitzS7/reminder-me/README.md

 - 🕐 Visual time picker — click to type or use arrow buttons
 - 🖥️ Minimizes to system tray, keeps running in background
 - 🗑️ One-time reminders deleted automatically after they fire
-- 💾 Data stored locally next to the app
+- 💾 Data stored in a `reminder-me/` subfolder next to the app

 ---